 Only apprentices enrolled in an apprenticeship program approved by the Washington State Apprenticeship Council may be counted toward attainment of the apprentice utilization requirement.
 The Contractor may attain the apprentice utilization requirement as part of their work activities, or through the work activities of subcontractors or lower-tier subcontractors.
 Attainment of the requirement will be calculated by comparing the total labor hours worked by all the enrolled apprentices performing work for the Contractor and any subcontractors, in all trades, with the total labor hours performed on the project, in all trades.
+Per RCW 39.04.310 the total labor hours performed on the project do not include hours worked by foreman, superintendents, owners, and workers if they are not subject to prevailing wage requirements.

-It is important to note that the Apprentice Utilization Requirement is a separate program from the Federal Training requirements included in all contracts which contain federal monies.
+It is important to note that the Apprentice Utilization Requirement is a separate program from the Federal Training requirements included in some contracts which contain federal monies.
 The two programs are not mutually exclusive.
 The intent of the federal program is to increase the availability of women and minorities within the construction trades; whereas as the Apprentice Utilization Requirement (state program) is promoting the use of apprentices in general.
 A female or minority apprentice enrolled in a program approved by the Washington State Apprenticeship Council meets both requirements.